The Glittering Dilemma: Do Thin Gold Chains Break Easily?

 Industry Expert Quote

-, although thin gold chains may not be the most reliable choice for high-adrenaline activities (or impromptu street performances in New York), they can certainly hold their own in the field of style.
+, while thin gold chains may not be the most reliable choice for high-adrenaline activities (or impromptu street performances in New York), they can certainly hold their own in the field of style.
 Choose wisely, wear lovingly, and perhaps save the trapeze acts for another day.

 - “Can Your Gold Chain Survive a Day in Your Life?
 Probably Not, But Here’s Hoping!”